 As a coach, Lauren is skilled at applying the tools of neuroplasticity to those experiencing a wide variety of symptoms related to autonomic nervous system and immune system dysfunction.
 She also oversees and moderates the program's online Community Forum.
 Lauren currently resides in southern California.
-To learn more about her own recovery story, visit Lauren's website at www.wheelchairtorollerblades.com.
+To learn more about her recovery story, visit Lauren's website at www.wheelchairtorollerblades.com.

 Lauren's featured story and recovery using DNRS can be seen here.